kanej/clj-graph/README.md

-# graph
+# clj-graph

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure library providing graph data structures and algorithms.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 John Kane

 Distributed under the Eclipse Public License, the same as Clojure.